Morikky/Generative-adversarial-network-for-image-to-image-translation/README.md

 ![image grid](https://github.com/Morikky/Generative-adversarial-network-for-image-to-image-translation/blob/main/Plots/image_grid.png)

 For the first image, capturing of the sidewalk (in pink on the left) and of people (red in the center) is seen to improve as the training advances.
-On the negative side, capturing of poles (in gray) and traffic signs (in yellow) is unsuccessful, even after 70 training iterations.
+On the negative side, capturing of poles (in gray) and traffic signs (in yellow) is unsuccessful, that is after 70 training iterations.

 In the second image, cars, buildings and trees are segmented clearly.
 The coloring of the road (in purple) after 10 epochs is a bit noisy, but this noise vanishes with a higher number of epochs.
 As in the first image, traffic sign capturing is unsuccessful.
 However, the poles on the right side might start to appear after the maximal number of epochs used here.
 Moreover, bright buildings in the back of the image might have been mistaken for skies, as they were colored  in light blue.